|Tornados can cause severe damage like this demolished

 to the west, the Gulf of Mexico to the south, and a terrain that slopes

-downward from west to east, this area has become know as "Tornado
+downward from west to east, this area has become known as "Tornado

 Alley," averaging more than 500 tornadoes annually.